bwetherfield/PitchSpellingModel/README.md

 ```
 `scheme` defines some weight scale factors based on `Edge<T>` values.
 These are pulled back to the `PitchSpellingNetwork`'s weight scheme via the `lens: @escaping (Int) -> T` parameter, which gives us a map from the pitch index `Int` to the index of the newly supplied `FlowNetworkScheme`.

-Fifth, spell! `preferring` is an optional parameter `.sharps` by default.
+Fifth, spell! `preferring` is an optional parameter, `.sharps` by default.
 It determines whether the search to determine the minimum cut found by the Edmonds-Karp maximum flow algorithm is taken from the `.source` or the `.sink`.
 ```swift
 let spellings: [Int: SpelledPitch] = pitchSpellingNetwork.spell(preferring: .flats)
 ```